apache/cordova-docs/STYLESHEET.md

   not api's or API's.
 Only use apostrophes for possessives, e.g. "the API's members"

+* "applications" not "app's" for plural

 * Do not hyphenate adverbs, as it's implict they modify verbs.
 So, "commonly seen problems," not "commonly-seen problems"

+## Content-specific

+* Refer to the default app as "Hello World", regardless of what it actually displays.

+* Refer to the default plugin demo as "Echo"

 ## Miscellaneous